pdmade/pdmade-stack/src/pages/index.md

     At its core, however, is a craft that, like cooking, requires the application of skills, experience, and a little experimentation to create the best dishes.
   serviceslist:
+  - title: WordPress Expertise
+    content: I've worked with WordPress, both custom-sites and pre-built themes, almost exclusively for the past 10 years.
   - title: Lead Generation Pages
     content: I have experience with Salesforce, Marketo, and Hubspot to help fill your sales funnel with great leads.